xmen4xp/graph-framework-for-microservices/docs/getting_started/DatamodelWorkflow.md

 * Implements a datamodel as K8s CRDs.

-* Generates accessors that faciliate easy consumption of the datamodel.
+* Generates accessors that facilitate easy consumption of the datamodel.

 * Bootstrap a cloud native application that consumes that datamodel and is ready-to-go in no time.